 - Broker-model independent: The AMQP 1.0 specification does not make any requirements on the messaging model used by a broker.
 This means that it’s possible to easily add AMQP 1.0 support to existing messaging brokers.

 AMQP 1.0 is a Standard (with a capital ‘S’)

-AMQP 1.0 has been in development since 2008 by a core group of 20+ companies, both technology suppliers and end-user firms.
+AMQP 1.0 has been in development since 2008 by a core group of more than 20 companies, both technology suppliers and end-user firms.
 During that time, user firms have contributed their real-world business requirements and the technology vendors have evolved the protocol to meet those requirements.
-Throughout the process, vendors have participated in connect-a-thon workshops where they’ve collaborated to validate interoperability between their implementations.
+Throughout the process, vendors have participated in workshops in which they collaborated to validate the interoperability between their implementations.

 - Technology vendors: Axway Software, Huawei Technologies, IIT Software, INETCO Systems, Kaazing, Microsoft, Mitre Corporation, Primeton Technologies, Progress Software, Red Hat, SITA, Software AG, Solace Systems, VMware, WSO2, Zenika.

 - User firms: Bank of America, Credit Suisse, Deutsche Boerse, Goldman Sachs, JPMorgan Chase.

 Some of the commonly cited benefits of open standards include:

 - Availability of knowledgeable staff

 - Lower and manageable risk